Lisbon Food Guide Local picks · No tourist traps · Easy to find

 Laurentina, O Rei do Bacalhau

-Known as “The King of Codfish,” Laurentina is an institution for bacalhau lovers.
+Known as “The King of Codfish,” this is an institution for bacalhau lovers.
 Try it grilled, baked, or à Brás style.
+The menu has over 30 codfish preparations — they take it seriously.

 Open in Google Maps